 Your startup has attained a measure of success.
 Things are looking up and sales are skyrocketing.
 The sky’s the limit, right?
 It may be tempting to assume business will continue to exceed your wildest expectations.
 Here’s your reality check: Good times don’t last forever.

 Even when things seem to be functioning flawlessly, it’s important to keep a cautious mindset.
 If you assume things will always be good, you are setting yourself up for failure.
 Sustainability requires consistent effort and hard work.
 You can’t coast on your past success or rely on unrealistic growth potential.

-Careful budgeting and preplanning are key to getting over this initial financial hump.
-Write down your cash-flow projections and come up with a financial plan.
-Having an idea of what you can reasonably predict in terms of expenses and income will help you plan ahead and spot problems sooner.
+Careful budgeting and pre-planning are key to getting over this initial financial hump.
+Write your cash-flow projections and come up with a business financial plan.
+Knowing what you can reasonably predict in terms of expenses and income will help you plan and spot problems sooner.

 Consider speeding up your cash-flow timeline by requiring faster payment on invoices.
 Another option is to require customers to make a down payment for goods or services.

 On one hand, there are so many potentially prosperous niches out there, it’s hard to know which one to devote your time and energy to.
-On the other hand, all the good ideas have been done, so how do you compete and stand out in a crowded marketplace?
+All the good ideas have been done, so how do you compete and stand out in a crowded marketplace?

 Now is the time to get down and dirty with research and introspection.
 Here are some things to consider when defining your product and market:

 - What kind of customer do you want to do business with?